koerners/pomodore-cli/Readme.md

 ## Setup
 1. `npm install -g pomodore-cli`
-2. Create an .env file in your home repository with the following content:
+2. Create an .env file in your home directory with the following content:

 ```
 TOGGL_API_TOKEN=""